 Lybrate.com has a number of highly qualified Pediatricians in India.
-You will find Pediatricians with more than 34 years of experience on Lybrate.com.
+You will find Pediatricians with more than 44 years of experience on Lybrate.com.
 You can find Pediatricians online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. N.S Chetan

 Management of New Born Care

 Submit a review for Dr. N.S ChetanYour feedback matters!

 I have 1 month baby boy.
 But I have problem of feeding.
 For more feed of baby what I am do? please suggest something for come more feed for my baby.

 My daughter age 15 years having ring worm on right shoulder and she use to Onabet-B Tube twice a day and Candifrce 100 mg capsule twice a day but still ring worm is there.
 Some time its remvee but after few days it appeared.
 Pls advise.

 my son is 5 and half month old. his weight is 8.5kg. whether its a normal weight or overweight? at the time of born his weight is 3.3kgs